ahmed7am1d/ToDoApp-Clean-Architecture/README.md

   - Weekly Tasks
   - Monthly Tasks
   - Habit tracking
-  - Pormodo Timer
+  - Pormodo Timer <br>
-  More is coming !
+  And more is coming !

 App Inforamtion:
 ------